 Other Job Duties:

-1. Keep American Red Cross records for certification of girls; complete Girl Scout badge records for each girl meeting requirements.
+1. Complete Girl Scout program records for each girl meeting requirements.

-2. Plan and conduct special swimming events as requested by the Camp Council and/or the Resident Camp Manager.
+2. Plan and conduct special swimming events as requested by the Resident Camp Director.
 Participate in other all-camp events and sign-up activities.

 3. Responsible for setting up and closing all waterfront areas at the beginning and end of the camping season; clean-up, inventory, evaluations.